What Are Wood Pellet Boilers?

 The process of heat generation, in this case, is quite straightforward.
 Instead of burning gas or oil, the boiler burns wood pellets, generating a considerable amount of heat.
 The boiler is made of three essential parts: the boiler itself, the store and the hopper, which actually feeds the boiler by loading pellets from the store.

 If you're considering the installation of a boiler, we provide you with a free of charge and with no obligation service that allows you to request quotes and compare different wood pellet boilers prices, so that you can find the most suitable for you.
 Just fill in the form on the right to request offers.

 Unreasonable Expenses or a Cost Efficient Heating?

-Still, the burden of some of the costs associated with running a wood pellet boiler can be partially relieved by the UK’s government renewable heat incentive (RHI) scheme.
+Still, the burden of some of the costs associated with running a wood pellet boiler can be partially relieved by the UK’s government renewable heat incentive (RHI) scheme, which is a biomass boiler grant.
 For biomass (wood pellets) the proposed tariff range is between 5.2 and 8.7p per kWh.
 Thus, the income for a house that is 95 to 120 square metres, that requires somewhere between 12 and 15 kWh of heat at 5.2p, would be around £5,000-7,000 over a seven year period.
 At the higher return rate of 8.7p, the incentive would pay about £12,000 over the same period of time.
 In addition to this, as a homeowner who operates wood pellet boilers, you are entitled to a £950 payment under the same incentive scheme.